enisdenjo/graphql-ws/PROTOCOL.md

 1. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 1. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
 1. _Server_ validates the connection initialisation request and decides that the client is not allowed to establish a connection
-1. _Server_ terminates the socket by dispatching the close event `4403: Forbidden`
+1. _Server_ closes the socket by dispatching the event `4403: Forbidden`
 1. _Client_ reports an error using the close event reason (which is `Forbidden`)

 ### Erroneous connection initialisation